dgopstein/atom-finder/README.md

 It is best to redirect this output to a file for further post-processing.

+To dump every AST node (independent of atom of confusion or not) run:

+`lein with-profile dump-asts run`

 ## Project Structure Overview

 The majority of interesting files in this project are located in the top-level